Last Updated on

 - Place it in the bathroom (if there’s enough space) and keep the towels, accessories on display.

-- Put it in the entryway for instant home decor appeal as you step in right through the front door.
+- Put it in the entryway for instant home decor appeal as you step in right through the front door and as a whimsical coat rack.

 - Keep it no the deck or patio where you can add plants in pots, keep other outdoor items.